pragyasresta29/video-regression/README.md

-# Estimation Energy Cost from Video using 3D-CNN
+# Estimating Energy Cost Of Physical Activities From Video Using 3D-CNN Network
 Deep learning model to predict mets(metabolic equivalent) from video.

 # Setup Instructions